Izuna: Legend of the Unemployed Ninja: Gameplay

 Izuna is a dungeon crawler game with randomly generated dungeons, much like the Mystery Dungeon series.
 Inside the dungeons, gameplay is effectively turn-based, with monsters in the dungeon getting to move or attack every time Izuna moves a tile or takes an action.
 If Izuna should get KO'ed inside the dungeon, a passerby will bring her back to the village, but she will lose all the items and money she was holding, except for equipment with the Kikan talisman attached to it.
 However, after completing the first dungeon, the player is able to store items and money in a warehouse, allowing the storage of reserve weapons and items in case Izuna is KO'ed.

 Reception and legacy

 The game received "average" reviews according to video game review aggregator Metacritic.
 Some reviewers enjoyed the game's high difficulty and quirky storyline, while others panned the game for a perceived lack of depth, difficulty, and battling.
 Reviewers also noted that the game does not use any additional DS features, such as the microphone, touch-screen or Wi-Fi.
-However, the game did gain something of a cult following and was popular enough to spawn the sequel, Izuna 2: The Unemployed Ninja Returns.
+The game did gain something of a cult following and was popular enough to spawn the sequel, Izuna 2: The Unemployed Ninja Returns.

 Izuna and Shino appear in Success and Atlus' 2007 game Rondo of Swords as unlockable characters.
 Izuna additionally appears in Ninja Studio's fighting game Windy X Windam.

+In September 2023, Success announced a new game in the series to be in development for release on Steam and Nintendo Switch.